Andrew1407/ReignForce/README.md

 ## Description

 This UE 5.3 prject is a third-person shooter game using reinforcement learning to train enemy AI.
+It is a practical part of the **[master's thesis](https://ela.kpi.ua/items/944163bd-9528-4faf-b506-f0f11145addc)**.

 There's two game modes to handle reinforcement learning using **[AICommandsStrategy](./Source/ReignForce/Public/ReinforcementLearning/Interfaces/AICommandsStrategy.h)** interface to request a predicted command for enemy AI: